 Prof. Rosli Bin Ahmad, Universiti Tun Hussein Onn Malaysia, Malaysia

-Speech Title: New Lightweight Materials for Automotive and Aerospace applications: Some Recent Developments and Potential Opportunities
+Speech Title: New Lightweight Material for Automotive Application: Some Recent Developments and Potential Opportunities

-Abstract: Lightweight alloys are being increasingly used for applications, such as automotive and aerospace industries, where weight savings are critical.
-The strength of Aluminium (Al) and Magnesium (Mg) alloys can be enhanced by adding proper amounts of certain alloying elements.
-In order to develop new alloys to achieve higher strength to compete with currently used metal alloys, it is important to understand the effects of alloying elements on the microstructure and mechanical properties.
+Abstract: lightweight alloys are being increasingly used for applications, such as automotive and aerospace industries, where weight savings are critical.
+The strength of Magnesium alloy can be enhanced by adding proper amounts of certain alloying elements.
+In order to develop new alloy to achieve higher strength to compete with currently used metal alloys, it is important to understand the effects of alloying elements on the microstructure and mechanical properties.
 The addition of single Rare Earth (RE) to the alloy might result in great improvement in mechanical properties.
 Thus, the addition of proper amount of single RE into the alloy is one of the promising methods to improve the mechanical properties.
 Overall, the insights gained from this research will have a broad impact on understanding the strengthening behavior and microstructural evolution of RE-containing alloys, and such insights can serve as guidance for the development of new alloys and processes.

 Invited Speaker I